varsha5595/csc510-project/README.md

 |API history and change logs  |```Tracking the list of changes all the way from V1```  |
 | | |

+## Setup

+You can either create a new Postman collection or import an existing one.

 # Start Sync Ends
 ```sh
 python3 server.py